fltk-rs/fltk-book/src/Dialogs.md

     });
 ```

-All the previously mentioned functions have to variants, one with _default() suffix which doesn't require coordinates, and the other without which requires coordinates.
+All the previously mentioned functions have 2 variants, one with _default() suffix which doesn't require coordinates, and the other without which requires coordinates.
 Some dialogs return a value, like choice, input, and password.
 Input and password return the inputted text, while choice returns an index of the chosen value:
 ```rust
 use fltk::{prelude::*, *};